-★ Ask students to examine news stories on the "Recent Stories" section of the National Constitution Center's blog: blog.constitutioncenter.org/recent-stories/ and look for stories that address the same issues represented in the Living News performance.
+Ask students to examine news stories on the "What We're Reading" section of the National Constitution Center's blog: blog.constitutioncenter.org and look for stories that address the same issues represented in the Living New performance.
 You may then use these stories as examples for use in the activity above.

-"TO THE EDITOR" Exploring Multiple Points of View
+"To the Editor" Exploring Multiple Points of View